-- Regular attendance is paramount in your success of this course.
-Everyone has to miss class occasionally, but absences will affect your performance and ultimately your grade. - -You are responsible for missed classes.
-Do not contact me if you miss class unless it effects an essay or presentation.
-Do not email me to ask what happened in class on the day you were absent.
-Consult the semester schedule and Canvas for announcements and documents.
-Everything you need to know about the schedule and assignment will be either on the syllabus or on Canvas.
-Talk to your classmates about what you missed and be familiar with the schedule.
-They should be able to fill you in on any relevant information.
-Of course, if you will be missing more than one class at a time due to extenuating circumstances please let me know. - -If you must leave class early, let me know beforehand.
-Do not simply pack up and leave in the middle of class time.
-If you are more than 15 minutes late, then wait for an appropriate moment to enter the class. - -You cannot make up in-class work. - -If you are not prepared or do not wish to be in class, then do not come.
+-Regular attendance is paramount in your success of this course.
+Everyone has to miss class occasionally, but absences will affect your performance and ultimately your grade.

+-You are responsible for missed classes.
+Please let me know if you will be missing more than one class at a time due to extenuating circumstances, but otherwise do not contact me about missed classes.
+Consult the syllabus for information about assignments and Canvas for announcements and documents-everything you need to know about the class will be found in either of these places.

+-If you are not prepared or do not wish to be in class, then do not come.
 It is a waste of time and is disrespectful to those who are prepared and engaged.
 You will not receive participation points for being in class without doing the work.